Extraocular muscles: Recti muscles

 The four recti muscles are named according to their relative positions of attachment – the superior rectus muscle, lateral rectus muscle, medial rectus muscle, and inferior rectus muscle.
 The recti muscles are all of almost equal length of around 40 mm but the lengths of their associated tendons differ.

 Oblique muscles

-The two oblique muscles are the inferior oblique muscle, and the superior oblique muscle.
+The two oblique muscles are the inferior oblique muscle and the superior oblique muscle.

 Pulley system

 The movements of the extraocular muscles take place under the influence of a system of extraocular muscle pulleys, soft tissue pulleys in the orbit.
 The extraocular muscle pulley system is fundamental to the movement of the eye muscles, in particular also to ensure conformity to Listing's law.
 Certain diseases of the pulleys (heterotopy, instability, and hindrance of the pulleys) cause particular patterns of incomitant strabismus.
 Defective pulley functions can be improved by surgical interventions.

 Origins and insertions

 Four of the extraocular muscles have their origin in the back of the orbit in a fibrous ring called the common tendinous ring: the four recti muscles.
 The four recti muscles attach directly to the front half of the eye (anterior to the eye's equator), and are named after their straight paths.

-Note that medial and lateral are relative terms.
+Medial and lateral are relative terms.
 Medial indicates near the midline, and lateral describes a position away from the midline.
 Thus, the medial rectus is the muscle closest to the nose.
 The superior and inferior recti do not pull straight back on the eye, because both muscles also pull slightly medially.
 This posterior medial angle causes the eye to roll with contraction of either the superior rectus muscle or the inferior rectus muscle.
 The extent of rolling in the recti is less than the oblique, and opposite from it.

 The superior oblique muscle originates at the back of the orbit (a little closer to the medial rectus, though medial to it), getting rounder as it courses forward to a rigid, cartilaginous pulley, called the trochlea, on the upper, nasal wall of the orbit.
 The muscle becomes tendinous about 10mm before it passes through the pulley, turning sharply across the orbit, and inserts on the lateral, posterior part of the globe.
 Thus, the superior oblique travels posteriorly for the last part of its path, going over the top of the eye.
 Due to its unique path, the superior oblique, when activated, pulls the eye downward and laterally.

-The last muscle is the inferior oblique, which originates at the lower front of the nasal orbital wall, and passes under the LR to insert on the lateral, posterior part of the globe.
+The last muscle is the inferior oblique, which originates at the lower front of the nasal orbital wall, passes inferiorly over the inferior rectus muscle on its path laterally and posteriorly, and inserts under the lateral rectus muscle on the lateral, posterior part of the globe.
 Thus, the inferior oblique pulls the eye upward and laterally.